-- (a) A managerial employee whose primary function, as determined by the Board, is to administer and control the business of any agency, board, bureau, commission, department, division, elected officer or any other unit of the Executive Department and who is vested with discretion and independent judgment with regard to the general conduct and control of that agency, board, bureau, commission, department, division, elected officer or unit; - (b) An elected official and any person appointed to fill a vacancy in an elected office; - (c) A confidential employee; - (d) A temporary employee who is employed for a fixed period of 4 months or less; - (e) A commissioned officer and an enlisted member of the Nevada National Guard; - (f) A justice of the Supreme Court and a judge of a district court: - (g) Inmates of state institutions even though they may be receiving compensation for services performed for the institution; 23 and - (h) Any person employed by the Legislature. - Sec.
-8. "Exclusive representative" means an employee organization that, as a result of designation by the Board, has the exclusive right to represent all employees within a workplace relations unit and to negotiate with the Executive Department pursuant to this chapter concerning the terms and conditions of employment for those employees. - Sec.
+(d) A temporary employee who is employed for a fixed period of 4 months or

+- (f) A justice of the Supreme Court and a judge of a district court; - (g) Inmates of state institutions even though they may be receiving compensation for services performed for the institution; or - (h) Any person employed by the Legislature. - Sec.
+8. "Exclusive representative" means an employee organization that, as a result of designation by the Commission, has the exclusive right to represent all employees within a workplace relations unit and to negotiate with the Executive Department pursuant to this chapter concerning the terms and conditions of employment for those employees. - Sec.
 9. "Executive Department" means an agency, board, bureau, commission, department, division, elected officer or any other unit of the Executive Department of State Government. - Sec.
-10. "Grievance" means an act, omission or occurrence which an employee or an exclusive representative constitutes in his belief an injustice relating to any condition arising out of the relationship between an employer and an employee, including, limitation, working hours, working conditions, without membership in an organization of employees or the interpretation of any law, regulation or agreement. - "Mediation" means assistance by an impartial third party to reconcile differences between the Executive Department and an exclusive representative through interpretation, suggestion and advice.

-1 Sec.
-12. "Professional employee" means an employee 2 engaged in work that:

-1. Is predominately intellectual and varied in character as opposed to routine mental, manual, mechanical or physical work;

-2. Involves the consistent exercise of discretion and judgment in its performance;

-3. Is of such a character that the result accomplished or produced cannot be standardized in relation to a given period; and

-- 4. Requires advanced knowledge in a field of science or learning customarily acquired through a prolonged course of specialized intellectual instruction and study in an institution of higher learning, as distinguished from general academic education, an apprenticeship or training in the performance of routine mental or physical processes. - Sec.
-13. "Supervisory employee" means an employee who has authority to: - 1.
+10. "Fair share agreement" means an agreement between an employer and an exclusive representative under which any of the employees in a workplace relations unit are required to pay a proportionate share of the costs of discussions of workplace relations, the administration of a workplace relations agreement and the negotiation of other matters affecting the terms and conditions of employment. - Sec.
+11. "Grievance" means an act, omission or occurrence which an employee or an exclusive representative constitutes in his belief an injustice relating to any condition arising out of the relationship between an employer and an employee, including, without limitation, working hours, working conditions, membership in an organization of employees or the interpretation of any law, regulation or agreement. - Sec.
+12. "Mediation" means assistance by an impartial third party to reconcile differences between the Executive Department and an exclusive representative through interpretation, suggestion and advice. - Sec.
+13. "Professional employee" means an employee engaged in work that: - 1.
+Is predominately intellectual and varied in character as opposed to routine mental, manual, mechanical or physical work; - 2.
+Involves the consistent exercise of discretion and judgment in its performance; - 3.
+Is of such a character that the result accomplished or produced cannot be standardized in relation to a given period; and - 4.
+Requires advanced knowledge in a field of science or learning customarily acquired through a prolonged course of specialized intellectual instruction and study in an institution of higher learning, as distinguished from general academic education, an apprenticeship or training in the performance of routine mental or physical processes. - Sec.
+14. "Supervisory employee" means an employee who has authority to: - 1.
 Hire, transfer, suspend, lay off, recall, promote, discharge, assign, reward or discipline other employees, or who has the responsibility to direct such employees; or - 2.
-Adjust the grievances of other employees or effectively recommend such an action, if the exercise of that authority requires the use of independent judgment and is not of a routine or clerical nature. - The exercise of such authority shall not be deemed to place the employee in supervisory employee status unless the exercise of such authority occupies a significant portion of the employee's workday.
-Nothing in this section may be construed to mean that an employee who has been given incidental administrative duties is classified as a supervisory employee. - Sec.
-14. "Terms and conditions of employment" includes, without limitation: - 1.
-Hours and working conditions; - 2.
-Grievances;
+Adjust the grievances of other employees or effectively recommend such an action, if the exercise of that authority requires the use of independent judgment and is not of a routine or clerical nature. - The exercise of such authority shall not be deemed to place the employee in supervisory employee status unless the exercise of such authority occupies a limitation:

+1 significant portion of the employee's workday.
+Nothing in this section may be 2 3 4 5 6 7 8 construed to mean that an employee who has been given incidental administrative duties is classified as a supervisory employee.
+Sec.
+15. "Terms and conditions of employment" includes, without

+- 1. Hours and working conditions; - Grievances;